thomassuedbroecker/openwhisk-debug-nodejs/README.md

 _How to debug your own _functions_ code you want to execute in **OpenWhisk** or in **IBM Functions**._

 It is very useful that you get familiar with the visual studio code configurations, because this is more or less the **magic part** for the debugging.

+1. Where are configurations stored inside visual studio code?
 In the following image you can see the where you can find the **configurations** for your **visual studio code** project.

 ![Configurations inside VS Code 01](https://github.com/thomassuedbroecker/openwhisk-debug-nodejs/raw/master/images/vs-configurations-01.png "Debugging")

-The next pricture shows how to define the configuration.
+2. The next picture shows: Where to define the configuration?

 ![Configurations inside VS Code 02](https://github.com/thomassuedbroecker/openwhisk-debug-nodejs/raw/master/images/vs-configurations-02.png "Debugging")